Hallucinogenic plants in Chinese herbals: Maogen: Ranunculus japonicus

+Xiaojun: species unknown

+The xiaojun (笑菌 (xiàojùn, hsiao-ch'un) "laughing mushroom") refers to fungi recorded in Chinese texts to produce uncontrollable laughter.
+It is unknown which specific fungi this describes - some sources erroneously name Gymnopilus junonius, which is only weakly psychoactive, potentially due to it having the misleading name "Laughing gym".
+It is likely that confusion over xiaojun's identity arises from the fact that different historical records are not referring to the same species of mushroom.

 The earliest record of a mushroom that causes uncontrollable laughter appears in Zhang Hua's c.
 290 Bowuzhi compendium of natural wonders, in a context describing two unusual kinds of jùn (菌 "mushroom; fungus") that grow on tree bark.

 In all the mountain commanderies to the South of the Yangzi, there is a fungus which grows [生菌] throughout the spring and summer on the large trees that have fallen down; it is known as the Zhen [椹 "chopping block (for execution)"].
-If one eats it, it is tasty, but suddenly the poison takes effect and kills the eater. … If one eats Sweet gum tree growths [生者], they will induce uncontrollable laughter.
+If one eats it, it is tasty, but suddenly the poison takes effect and kills the eater. … If one eats fēng (likely Liquidambar) tree growths [生者], they will induce uncontrollable laughter.
 If one drinks "earth sauce" [tǔjiāng 土漿] one will recover.

 The Bencao gangmu records Tao Hongjing's recipe for preparing "earth sauce": "Dig out a pit three chi deep in a place where there is yellow earth.
 Take freshly-drawn water and pour it into the pit, stirring the water so as to make it turbid.
 After a short while, draw off the clear water and use this.
 It is called either 'soil sauce' or 'earth sauce'."
 Hui-lin Li quotes a Chinese-language study of "laughing mushrooms" that this "soil infusion" is the clear liquid after soil is mixed with water and allowed to settle, and an effective antidote for poisons.